How to Create a Copyright Page in 5 Minutes (with Template)

 In case you don’t, ISBN stands for International Standard Book Number.
 It contains 13 digits, and you must acquire one if you want to sell print copies of your book or stock the shelves of brick-and-mortar stores.
 To find out more about this oft-misunderstood creature, read our ISBN guide.

-Assuming you’ve already obtained your ISBN, just print it on the page.
-You’ll note that you get a different ISBN for each edition of your book (i.e., the paperback, the hardback, etc).
+Assuming you’ve already obtained your ISBN, just list it on the page.
+You’ll get a different ISBN for each edition of your book (i.e., the paperback, the hardback, etc).
 For the sake of simplicity, you may wish to record each of these ISBNs on the page and make a note of its edition in parentheses.
 For example:

 ISBN 978-1-5011-7321-9 (paperback)